How do I set up my Hikvision IP CCTV System - NVR IPCAMERA SECURITY

 NB – As of June 2022, Gmail email accounts no longer work for sending email notifications, as they no longer allow third-party apps or devices to use your account.
 Please see this article for a full explanation:

-FAQ – Why does my Gmail email address no longer work for receiving email notifications from my CCTV equipment?
+FAQ – Why does my Gmail email address no longer work for receiving email notifications from my equipment?

 As of the 30th May 2022, Google has removed the support for use of third-party apps or devices which can use your Gmail address using only your username and password.
 Google’s statement about it is here: https://support.google.com/accounts/answer/6010255?hl=en As CCTV cameras and recorders…